The National Leadership Program: Fellowship in Nonprofit Management

 - Support our work in reaching out to philanthropists – foundations, individuals and corporations – on how they can better serve people with disabilities, especially in their already existing work.

 - Bring in needed support so all of our departments – public policy, communications and faith-based inclusion – can function and expand so we can continue to fight stigmas and expand opportunities for people with disabilities.
 We ask philanthropists to support specific program areas, this fellowship program and general operations.

-Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, networking opportunities and free lunch.
+Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, and networking opportunities.
 Assistive technology and personal care support are available as needed.

 Who We Want